SergioColoma/Sales-Analytics-Trends-Predictive-Insights/README.md

 This project demonstrates the analysis and visualization of sales data using SQL, Python, and Tableau.
 It covers data manipulation, business intelligence, and basic machine learning for predictive analytics.

-(To check the current status and progress of the project, please visit the Projects tab).
+(Please visit the Projects tab to check the current status and progress of the project).

 Tools & Technologies:
 - Database Management: MySQL Workbench